-\paragraph{\normalfont\textit{Hypothesis.}} While SD puts less weight on interactions with increasing order, all interactions (independent of the order) receive the same weight in PD and ALE.
-Hence, when GADGET-SD is used, we might not be able to detect interactions of high order---especially when the approximation without recalculation after each split is used (see Section \ref{sec:shap}).
+\paragraph{\normalfont\textit{Hypothesis.}} While SD puts less weight on interactions with increasing order, all interactions (regardless of the order) receive the same weight in PD and ALE.
+Hence, when using GADGET-SD, we may not be able to detect high order interactions---especially when using the approximation without recalculation after each split (see Section \ref{sec:shap} and Appendix \ref{app:decomp_shap}).
 However, it should be more likely to detect these interactions with PD and ALE.